The Best Vietnam War Games06 Feb 2020 10

 Each of these John Tiller titles includes dozens of scenarios (Vietnam has 71) and multiple campaigns, and the maps range in scale from 780 40-meter hexes all the way up to 71,400.
 You have several multiplayer options, from two-player hot seat to play-by-email, as well as LAN and online support.
 The creaky visuals and clunky old interfaces may not turn heads these days, but these games are undoubtedly among the best approximations of the classic cardboard-counters-and-firing-charts tabletop wargaming you’ll find in digital form.

-There are plenty more to find in CMANO’s database of user-created scenarios, including the fateful “Gulf of Tonkin” incident, which - regardless of what really happened - provided the political pretext for the U.S. committing fully to the Vietnam War.
-We've got a review of the base CMANO game if you want to know more about what the platform's like.
+There are plenty more to find in CMO’s database of user-created scenarios, including the fateful “Gulf of Tonkin” incident, which - regardless of what really happened - provided the political pretext for the U.S. committing fully to the Vietnam War.
+We've got a review if you want to know more about what the platform's like.

 The Operational Art of War IV